Naeemur/react-native-wheel-color-picker/README.md

 `gapSize: 16` size of gap between slider and wheel

-`discrete: false` use swatchs of shades instead of slider
+`discrete: false` use swatches of shades instead of slider

-`discreteLength: 10` number of swatchs of shades
+`discreteLength: 10` number of swatches of shades, should be > 1

 `sliderHidden: false` if true the slider is hidden